Build a library

 This makes sure that Jest doesn't try to run the tests in the generated files.

-If your library is supporting the New React Native Architecture (opens in a new tab), you should also configure Codegen.
-This is not required for libraries that are only supporting the old architecture.
+If your library supports the New React Native Architecture (opens in a new tab), you should also configure Codegen.
+This is not required for libraries that only support the old architecture.

 You can follow the Official Codegen Setup Guide (opens in a new tab) to enable Codegen.